 He later added, “It’s provocative to threaten 200 layoffs of county workers as its only one of the myriad options available to the County Executive in preparing his 2021 budget.
 We all look forward to working collaboratively to ensure all essential services are maintained for our residents and businesses without overburdening anyone.”

-County Executive Day in a prepared statement noted that the county has implemented austerity measures, such as a hiring freeze, the elimination of some positions, filed for FEMA reimbursements that have reaped a total of nearly $20 million in year over year savings.
+County Executive Day in a prepared statement noted that the county has implemented austerity measures, such as a hiring freeze, the elimination of some positions and filed for FEMA reimbursements that have reaped a total of nearly $20 million in year over year savings.
 However, Day said that the savings fall short in addressing “possibly the worst financial crisis in Rockland’s history.”